 In his last shot at a world title, Fortuna lost a close split decision victory to Robert Easter Jr. In his previous outing, Fortuna dominated former world titles Jesus “El Jinete” Cuellar to earn his status in the division.

 “Don’t make any excuses on fight night,” said Javier Fortuna.
 “Not the COVID.
 Not the travel.
 Nothing.
 Don’t blame it on an injury, either.
 Just fight.
 Come ready for war because that’s what I’m going to do.
 And when you lose, don’t make any excuse.”

 “I commend Jorge Linares for taking this fight while so many other top contenders didn’t want the fight,” said Sampson Lewkowicz, President of Sampson Boxing.
 “I expect Javier Fortuna to be in top shape and ready for a battle he will win.
 Javier Fortuna will be the first three-time world champion from the Dominican Republic.”

 Linares vs. Fortuna is a 12-round fight for the WBC Diamond Lightweight Championship presented by Golden Boy in association with Teiken Promotions and Sampson Boxing.
-Hennessy sponsors the event, “Never Stop.
-Never Settle.”
-The event will take Friday, August 28, at Fantasy Springs Resort Casino and will be streamed live exclusively on DAZN.
+The event is sponsored by Hennessy “Never Stop.
+Never Settle” and “BetOnline – Your Online Sportsbook Experts.”
+The event will take Friday, August 28 at Fantasy Springs Resort Casino and will be streamed live exclusively on DAZN.